Aids in the biochemical diagnosis of Krabbe disease and saposin A cofactor deficiency

 Although Krabbe disease is clinically variable, the most common and severe form of the disorder is early infantile onset that presents with rapid neurological regression and results in early death.

-This test is a second-tier assay for infants who have abnormal newborn screens with reduced GALC activity and can diagnose patients with Krabbe disease or saposin A cofactor deficiency.
+This test is a second-tier assay for infants who have abnormal newborn screening results with reduced GALC activity and can detect patients with infantile or late infantile Krabbe disease or saposin A cofactor deficiency.

 The following are available: